dmccreary/ekg-book/docs/intro/ekg-timeline.md

 **Putting graph representations of knowledge in historical context**

 Here is a timeline of some of significant events that have led to the creation of the enterprise knowledge graph.
 We focus on how the representation of knowledge impacted the way that problems were solved.
+We focus on understanding the momentum of various design patterns and the innovations that allowed scale-out knowledge representations.

 ## First Forms of Knowledge Storage: Brain Evolution
 Lets take a step back and see how brains evolved to store knowledge.
 Centralized nervous systems may have first evolved around 521 million years ago.
 They probably evolved from simple [Nerve Networks](https://en.wikipedia.org/wiki/Nerve_net) which consisted of specialized cells that worked together to process information.
 All networks that process information can be modeled by graph databases.